 The SEC allows us to "incorporate by reference" the information we have filed with the SEC.
-This means that we can disclose important information to you without actually including the specific information in this prospectus supplement or the accompanying base prospectus by referring you to those documents.
+This means that we can disclose important information to you without actually including the specific information in this prospectus supplement or the accompanying prospectus by referring you to those documents.
 These other documents contain important information about us, our financial condition and our results of operations.

-The information incorporated by reference is an important part of this prospectus supplement and the accompanying base prospectus.
-Information that we file later with the SEC and that is deemed to be "filed" with the SEC will automatically update and supersede information contained in this prospectus supplement, the accompanying base prospectus and in the other documents previously filed with the SEC, and may replace information contained in this prospectus supplement and the accompanying base prospectus.
+The information incorporated by reference is an important part of this prospectus supplement and the accompanying prospectus.
+Information that we file later with the SEC and that is deemed to be "filed" with the SEC will automatically update and supersede information contained in this prospectus supplement, the accompanying prospectus.
+Therefore, before you decide to invest in any securities offered by this prospectus supplement, you should always check for, and carefully read, any reports and other documents that we may have filed with the SEC after the date of this prospectus supplement.

-We incorporate the documents listed below and any of our future filings with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (excluding any information furnished under Items 2.02 or 7.01 on any Current Report on Form 8-K) after the date of this prospectus supplement and until the termination of this offering.
+We incorporate the documents listed below and any future filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (excluding any information furnished under Items 2.02 or 7.01 on any Current Report on Form 8-K) after the date of this prospectus supplement and until the termination of this offering.
 These reports contain important information about us, our financial condition and our results of operations.

-- Our annual report on Form 10-K for the year ended December 31, 2017; and - Our current reports on Form 8-K filed on January 16, 2018, January 30, 2018, February 6, 2018, February 15, 2018 and April 3, 2018.
+- Annual Report on Form 10-K for the year ended December 31, 2017, filed on February 23, 2018; - Quarterly Report on Form 10-Q for the quarter ended March 31, 2018, filed on May 10, 2018; and - Current Reports on Form 8-K filed on January 16, 2018, January 30, 2018, February 6, 2018, February 15, 2018, April 3, 2018, April 23, 2018 and April 25, 2018.

-We make available free of charge on or through our Internet website, www.energytransfer.com, our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
-Information contained on our Internet website is not part of this prospectus supplement or the accompanying base prospectus (unless specifically incorporated by reference into this prospectus supplement or the accompanying base prospectus as described above).
+We make available free of charge on or through our Internet website, www.energytransfer.com, our Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after it electronically files such material with, or furnishes it to, the SEC.
+Information contained on our Internet website is not part of this prospectus supplement or the accompanying prospectus (unless specifically incorporated by reference into this prospectus supplement or the accompanying prospectus as described above).